1Alchemist/Amazon-Linux-2-Flask-uwsgi-Nginx/README.md

     sed -i 's/nodaemon=false/nodaemon=true/g' /etc/supervisord.conf

 Add include statement to supervisord.conf file to include ini files which will have configuration for programs to run.

     sed -i -e '$a[include]' /etc/supervisord.conf
     sed -i -e '$afiles = supervisord.d/*.ini' /etc/supervisord.conf

 Make directory called supervisord.d which will have links to external ini files.

     mkdir /etc/supervisord.d

 Install requirements as per the requirements.txt in order to run our application.
 This will install Flask, uwsgi and other components. please refer the file for details.

     pip3.8 install -r /var/www/requirements.txt

-We are keeping nginx configuration in external file and that file will be include in main nginx.conf file.
+We are keeping nginx configuration in external file and that file will be included in main nginx.conf file.
 This approach will make our nginx configuration easy to maintain.

     ln -s /var/www/system/hello_flask_nginx.conf /etc/nginx/conf.d/hello_flask_nginx.conf